pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

 [^3]: I very much doubt this, or at least have reason to doubt this.
     Imagine that someone has face-blindness, is aware of their face-blindness, and the experience of seeing a specific person.

+[^4]: Does that mean that when experimental philosophy's intuition findings do not correspond to philosophical tradition we should throw out experimental philosophy's methodology or traditional philosophy's thought?
+I think the former.

+[^5]: No one would disagree here, the conditional is valid.
+But the question is *are intuitions reliable indicators* and *which intuitions are reliable indicators of what*?